 Similar to the primary program, our high school program provides learning across the breadth of the curriculum, with a strengths-based, mastery focus.
 Every day, Mentor Teachers support children to set, amend and achieve individual learning goals, with all teachers tracking student progress across progressions of mastery learning.
 We also support students to reflect on their learning feedback to challenge themselves to take safe risks, whether that be within an area of strength, or to try activities or units of study they are not sure they’d like.

 Alongside literacy and numeracy classes, teachers lead cross-curricular units of study designed by the interests and wonderings of current students, with each student choosing the unit they would like to pursue each half term.
 Units are offered in an intensive block style, timetabled 4 days per week over a five-week period.
-Unit themes designed in collaboration with students in the first half of 2022 include: propaganda; animal care and management; instructional art; photography; self-directed workshop projects (wood and metal work); fake news; mad, bad and dangerous women in literature; studies in the bush; chemistry and the philosophy of science; business, entrepreneurism and social enterprise; sustainable cooking; “maths-ketball”; junk jewellery; high-school band; tattoos around the world; beginner music; ancient Greek philosophy; wonder science; fashion, gender and the passing of time… with more units to come as the year progresses!
+Unit themes designed in collaboration with students in 2022 include: propaganda; animal care and management; instructional art; photography; self-directed workshop projects (wood and metal work); fake news; mad, bad and dangerous women in literature; studies in the bush; chemistry and the philosophy of science; business, entrepreneurism and social enterprise; sustainable cooking; “maths-ketball”; junk jewellery; high-school band; tattoos around the world; beginner music; ancient Greek philosophy; wonder science; fashion, gender and the passing of time; event management and design of the ADEC2022 Conference, including logisitics, workshops, catering and goody bags; beliefs around the world; theatre production; geology and physical science; biology and environmental science.

 A session is also available each day where students can choose their own area of individual pursuit through a self-directed project or curriculum area of study, supported by a Mentor Teacher.
 Students also have the option to join a teacher for a “space-based” activity, based within the: science lab, visual art studio, media arts lab, commercial kitchen, social sciences inquiry space, design and tech workshop, the oval, music hall… with spaces ever ever-evolving and learning activities that are always guided by student interest and teacher passion and skill.

 Outdoor education and interest-based camps are co-designed, with students typically attending two camps per year within the senior program to support personal development and connection with others across our community.
-Camps favoured by students include the Ben Lomond snow camp, Derby mountain-biking camp; surfing camp; Bruny Island camp; and hiking camp.
-Newer student-led camps in 2021 included the East Coast road trip and gourmet food camp and opportunities are always available for students to co-design camps based on interests and adventure.
+Camps favoured by students this year include the Ben Lomond snow camp, Derby mountain-biking camp; surfing camp; Bruny Island camp; West Coast photography road trip; and music camp.
+Opportunities are always available for students to co-design camps based on interests and adventure.

 Our strengths-based approach is underpinned by self-determination theory, which posits that humans are intrinsically motivated to grow and improve when three basic psychological needs are met: competence, autonomy and relatedness.
 Our goal is for all students to feel good about who they are, what they know and want to know, to have the volition to choose the direction and mastery level of their academic and personal pursuits, and to pursue their goals with the support and guidance of staff, families and peers within our connected Peregrine community.